elliot736/ratelimit-service/README.md

 ### Composite Policies

-Enforce multiple limits simultaneously -- all must pass.
-This is how you combine burst protection with sustained rate limits.
+Enforce multiple limits simultaneously.
+All policies must pass for a request to be allowed.
+Use this to combine burst protection with sustained rate limits.

 ```typescript
 import { CompositePolicy, byIp } from "ratelimit-service";